Definitely-not-AWS-Workshops/workshop-2-blog/content/3-High-Level-Design/_index.md

 pre : " <b> 3. </b> "
 ---

-This section will provide an overview of pipeline design and AWS architecture for AWSome Books.
-There are additional suggestions for how to improve your CI/CD pipeline execution time.
+Let's next explore an overview of pipeline design and AWS architecture for AWSome Books.
+There are also additional suggestions for how to improve your CI/CD pipeline execution time.

 #### Content